mvousden/me/readme.md

  - Whitespace-clearing shortcuts
  - Word-wrap mechanism (e.g. M-q (emacs))
  - Save written text to a particular path
+ - Be demonstrably performant - the data structure for holding text is suboptimal, perhaps a gap buffer structure on a per-line basis would be more effective.
  - Unit tests for saving and opening
  - Dumb search and replace
  - Regex search and replace (using a convenient regex library)